mickfuzz/phd4/_posts/2022-2-14-project-and-design-approaches.md

 https://www.mantleoftheexpert.com/resources/contexts/
 -->

-### Iterative Design Techniques
+### Teaching Technique - Iterative Design
 <!-- In the Scratch community, by default there is a remix button on every project allowing views to alter it and make it their own.
 The process of being not only inspired by but given access to the mechanics of others creations helps support craft and community approaches to learning code in a child-friendly environment.
 The ability to view peer's coding and to remix it in this way supports a very interesting pedagogical approach called Use-Modify-Create. -->

 Iterative design involves coming back to reflect on the initial outcomes of creative goals and revising them based on results.
 The process involves: goal setting, creating quick prototypes, user testing and evaluation, revision and reflection.
 The process is iterative in that testing and revision of the prototype design can be repeated until the desired result is achieved.
 Iteration is also a key part of a more general scientific method of testing a hypothesis and revision based on your analysis of results.
 The idea of a repeated (iterative) spiral approach which both deepens understanding and improves the end results is popular both in education and industry.
 In software and design industries it is often referred to as Design Thinking and Agile approaches.
 In education this approach is referred to in concepts like the spiral curriculum and promoting student mastery.
+Researchers involved in the Scratch project at MIT illustrate an approach to design-based education through an creative cycle that adapts an simplifies an industry approach for the context of educational outreach.

 <!-- Michel Resnick was instrumental in the Scratch development team and a pioneer of constructivist learning approaches.
 We have already seen his work in the development of his take on Computational Thinking.
 That interpretation is drawn from work creating and observing the use of Scratch and similar tools as a programs suitable for novices to use code to create design projects.
 One of the principles behind the design of Scratch are to make more concrete some of the more abstract principles of coding through design decisions about the program's interface. -->